1. Samuel1 BAREFOOT.

 However, little else is known about this particular Martha.
 Perhaps she

-married, changing her last name, but no record of such has been found as yet.
+married, changing her last name, but no record of such has been found

 It is not known when she died.